tarantool/metrics/doc/monitoring/getting_started.rst

         local prometheus_exporter = require('metrics.plugins.prometheus').collect_http

     To learn how to extend metrics with custom data, check the :ref:`API reference <metrics-api_reference>`.

-3. Start the HTTP server and expose metrics
+#.
+Start the HTTP server and expose metrics:

     ..  code-block:: lua